KelliLil/capstone-barrel/README.md

 ### Sample Data

-I'musing a 3rd party API for this application.
+I'm using a 3rd party API for this application.
 The data is already set up to be read this way as the tech is used in other facets of travel applications.

 #### Groups